DiarmuidEnright/DiarmuidEnright/README.md

 <h3>What I get up to:</h3>

 -  SWE @ Huawei
--  Head Sys Admin for the UCC CSsoc
+-  Head SysAdmin for the UCC CSsoc
--  Using FDAP right now
+-  FDAP
--  Focused on improving my skills in ML and systems development
--  Always looking to collaborate on innovative projects
+-  Always looking to collaborate on something
 <br>